History of Printmaking

 Compiled by Highpoint Center for Printmaking

-Printmaking has shaped culture in all parts of the world.
-Originally used as a form of communication, printmaking is now valued as an artistic medium with unique technical qualities.
-To make a print, the artist typically creates an image on a surface made out of metal, stone, wood, or other materials; the surface is then inked, and pressed onto paper to create an original print.
+Printmaking has helped shape culture in all parts of the world.
+Originally used as a form of communication, printmaking is a valued artistic medium with unique technical qualities.
+To make a print, the artist typically creates an image on a flat surface.
+The surface is then inked, and pressed onto paper to create an original print.
 By repeating the printing process, the artist is able to create multiple original works of art.

-Printmaking has its roots in prehistoric times, when humans placed their hands on cave walls and blew pulverized pigment around them to create images.
+The first prints are attributed to prehistoric times, when humans placed used their hands as stencils by placing them on cave walls and blowing pulverized pigment around them to create repeatable images.
 In approximately 500 BC, Sumerians carved images on cylinder seals that could be pressed into wet clay, thereby creating multiple imprints to indicate the ownership of goods.
 Chinese scholars created rubbings from carved texts around 200 AD, an early form of printing that could be done on paper and silk.

-The invention of paper set the stage for printmaking throughout the world, because paper was affordable and well-suited to printing.
-As papermaking knowledge spread from China to the rest of Asia, the Middle East, and Europe, printmaking became more widespread and technologically sophisticated.
+Because it's affordable and suitable to printing, the invention of paper is a hugely important moment in the history of printmaking.
+As papermaking techniques spread from China to the rest of Asia, the Middle East, and Europe, printmaking became increasingly widespread and technologically sophisticated.

-Printmaking initially flourished as a form of communication, for it enabled artists to make multiples that could be disseminated to a large number of people.
-Starting in the eighth century, Japanese artists used printmaking to make multiple editions of Buddhist manuscripts.
-In fourteenth century Europe, woodcut prints became a popular way to distribute Christian images to the common people.
+Printmaking initially flourished as a form of communication, for it enabled artists to disseminate artowrk to large numbers of people.
+Starting in the eighth century, Japanese artists used printmaking to make multiples of Buddhist manuscripts.
+In fourteenth century Europe, woodcut prints became a popular way to distribute Christian images to the common people because acquiring a print was more affordable than acquiring an oil painting.
 In the fifteenth century, Gutenberg’s printed Bible ushered in a whole new era of literacy.

 From the Renaissance onward, individual artists became known for their spectacular use of printmaking.
-Albrecht Dürer dazzled fifteenth century audiences with the exquisite detail and consummate craftsmanship of his paintings, woodblock prints, and engravings.
-Two centuries later, Rembrandt’s mastery of the intaglio medium enabled him to create an influential group of over three hundred printmaking plates.
-About the same time, Japanese artists such as Katsushika Hokusai took the art of woodblock printing to new heights.
-Over time, the “toolbox” of printmaking techniques expanded to include etching, mezzotint, and eventually lithography, silkscreen, and monoprint.
-As processes became more complex, more artists began to work in printshops with professional facilities and the expertise of a Master Printer.
+Albrecht Dürer dazzled fifteenth century audiences with the exquisite detail and craftsmanship of his paintings, woodblock prints, and engravings.
+Two centuries later, Rembrandt’s mastery of the intaglio medium enabled him to create an important group of over three hundred printmaking plates.
+About the same time, Japanese artists such as Katsushika Hokusai took woodblock printing to new heights.
+Later artists like Vincent Van Gogh would be profoundly affected by the printmaking practice of artists like Hokusai.
+Over time, the “toolbox” of printmaking techniques expanded to include etching, mezzotint, and eventually lithography, monoprint and screenprinting.
+As processes became more complex, artists began to create work in professional printshops under the guidance of a master printer.

 The late nineteenth century saw the rise of the artist-printmaker in Europe and the United States.
 Whether working independently or collaboratively with Master Printers, these artist-printmakers helped to firmly establish their medium within the artistic canon.
 Seminal figures within the nineteenth century include Turner, Whistler, Blake, Degas, Cassatt, and Goya.
 Artist-printmakers in the first half of the twentieth century include legends such as Chagall, Matisse, Munch, Picasso, Miro, Arp, Ernst, Dali, Kollwitz, Beckmann, Barlach, Kandinsky, Klee, Hopper, and more.